Leading Practices in Information Technology Management

 An agency should:

 (2) the method by which the agency defines program information needs and develops strategies, systems, and capabilities to meet those needs.

 - Institute a process to account for all IT-related expenses and results.

 (2) identify a major IT acquisition program(s) or any phase or increment of that program that has significantly deviated from cost, performance, or schedule goals established for the program.

 - Establish goals that, at a minimum, address how IT contributes to

-- Stage 1: Create EA Awareness
+- Create EA awareness

 - Raise awareness about the value of an EA.